 Fun Finds: Rochester’s 1st Christmas Tree

-Rochesterians were so pleased with the ceremony that it became a feature of the Christmas period and helped transform a purely religious day into a social and family holiday.
-See also Rochester’s First Christmas Tree.
+Rochesterians were so pleased with the ceremony that it became a staple of the Christmas season and helped turn a purely religious day into a social and family celebration.

 I’d love to hear from you—please share your thoughts and experiences in the comments below.